MicrosoftDocs/azure-devops-docs/docs/service-hooks/services/myget.md

 ms.date: 08/04/2016
 ---

-# MyGet with Visual Studio Team Services
+# MyGet with VSTS

-Use a MyGet feed for the following integration scenarios with Visual Studio Team Services:
+Use a MyGet feed for the following integration scenarios with VSTS:

-- When code is pushed to a Git repository in Visual Studio Team Services, MyGet pulls the code, builds it, and adds any resulting NuGet packages to a feed.
+- When code is pushed to a Git repository in VSTS, MyGet pulls the code, builds it, and adds any resulting NuGet packages to a feed.
-- When a NuGet package is built in Visual Studio Team Services, MyGet downloads the package and adds it to a feed.
+- When a NuGet package is built in VSTS, MyGet downloads the package and adds it to a feed.

 ## Create and configure a MyGet feed